 Owen Davey, is a freelance illustrator based in Brighton.
 He is the illustrator for most of popular app TwoDots.
 His work is full of fun, colour, cool style, and playfulness.
-It was first time that I came across his work " Laika the Astronaut" I was totally in love.
-And now I feel lucky to have a chance to do this interview.
-Don't miss to read the interview.
-You can also see more of Owen Davey's work at owendavey.com
+It was first time that we came across his work " Laika the Astronaut"we were was totally in love.
+And now we feel lucky to have a chance to do this interview.
+Don't miss to read the interview!

 As I know your work spans editorial print illustrations, book cover, animation, branding, and more.
 Are you sometimes surprised by your own career?
 How did it actually begin?